EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 ~~~~
 {: #ampmulti_nk title='Amplification attack using observe' artwork-align="center"}

-With a Publish-Subscribe Broker for CoAP {{I-D.ietf-core-coap-pubsub}} an
+With publish-subscribe {{I-D.ietf-core-coap-pubsub}} an
 attacker gets increased control over the attacks and can create an arbitrary
 large amplification factor.
-An amplification attack using a Publish-Subscribe Broker
+An amplification attack using publish-subscribe
 is illustrated in {{ampmulti_ps}}.
 If each response is a times larger than the request,
 the attacker sends k subscriptions, and then publishes n times, and a * n >> k,
 the amplification factor is k.
 Note that the attacker controls the variables a,